maraca-lang/maraca-app/README.md

 ## Setup

 Create a file called `app.ma` in the root directory.
-This file is the configuration of your app, written as a Maraca list with the following optional
+This file is the configuration of your app, written as a Maraca box with the following optional
 values:

 - `app`: The location of the Maraca files for your app, which must include